Fun Fact: Joie wrote the Dakota Ridge High School fight song.

 Joie Lê, Phd

-As an educator, Joie taught English Literature and Composition for high school and community college.
-She continues to work in education spaces as a guest speaker on various topics, including research methods, refugee and immigrant experience, and culturally responsive pedagogy.
-Her education and training focuses on social justice advocacy and equitable learning experiences.
-She holds a BA and MA in English Literature and Creative Writing and an MA and PhD in education, making her uniquely qualified to help students with online, hybrid, and homeschool learning opportunities.
-For more details, please visit her bio on LinkedIn.
+As an educator, Joie teaches English Literature & Composition for secondary and higher education and recently accepted a Humanities position for the Watershed School in Boulder.
+She is a guest speaker on various topics, including research methods, refugee and immigrant experience, and culturally responsive pedagogy.
+She has a BA and MA in English Literature and a MA and PhD in Education.
 She is currently an MFA student at Regis University working on her memoir as an adoptee of the Vietnam War.
 The build and design of the studio was a near-solo effort by Joie, a project spanning over six months till full completion.
 Please visit the Gallery page to see the studio’s evolution!